binzyw/docker/man/docker.1.md

 **Note**: This option configures devicemapper loopback, which should not be used in production.

-Specifies the size to use when creating the loopback file for the "metadadata" device which is used for the thin pool.
+Specifies the size to use when creating the loopback file for the "metadata" device which is used for the thin pool.
 The default size is 2G.
 The file is sparse, so it will not initially take up this much space.